Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 rwill@sfsu.edu

-Marriage and family therapy made CNN Money’s list of the “100 Best Jobs in America” with a median salary of $56,800 and top pay of $120,000.
+Marriage and family therapy made CNN Money’s list of the “100 Best Jobs in America.”
+The median salary is $56,800 and top pay is $120,000.
 Graded A for benefit to society, MFT is a gratifying, in-demand “helping” profession devoted to keeping families strong through trying times.
 Managing your own stress with 6+ years of tuition bills can be hard though.
 Aspiring therapists need to create broad financial aid packages with free funds to navigate around debt.
 Along with these 20 scholarships for marriage & family therapy, consider the NHSC Loan Repayment Program.

 GCD Staff